 Through the IDP, The municipality identify a need to review the organisational structure of the municipality on a continuous basis with a view to maximize service delivery efficiency and effectiveness.
-The review of the structure for 2018/19 was adopted on April 2018, about 85% of the replacement process has been completed, funding in order to secure the required staff capacity is being made available, subject to affordability and whether posts are of critical nature.
+The new structure for 2022/23 was adopted on May 2022, about 85% of the replacement process has been completed, funding in order to secure the required staff capacity is being made available, subject to affordability and whether posts are of critical nature.
 The filling of all other vacancies on the structure will be rolled out as the Budget is made available by council.